Lias Andersson has made his way back to the NHL with the New York Rangers, but is the 20-year-old actually here to stay for good?

 The answer to that question is not as simple as it may seem, considering there are so many moving parts.
 The first answer that needs to be addressed is how serious is Howden’s injury?
 If the injury keeps him out long-term, Andersson without a doubt will be the man taking his place.
 But, if Howden is only out on a short-term basis, like the team hopes he is, that opens up some other moving parts.

 What also is not being talked about, is the contract status of Kevin Hayes.
-The Rangers have made it know that they would like to retain Hayes, and Hayes has said he does not want to leave New York.
-But, as the young season has unfolded, teams have expressed interest in Hayes.
+The Rangers have made it public that they would like to retain Hayes, and Hayes has said he does not want to leave New York.
+But, as the young season has unfolded, teams have already begun to express interest in Hayes.

 Kypreos said Hayes getting a lot of attention from teams.
 Said possibly Jets for a pick or prospect. #NYR